opensrp/fhircore/docs/cql-usage.md

 **What is CQL**

 CQL­ is a Health Level Seven International® (HL7®) authoring language standard that’s intended to be human readable.
 It is part of the effort to harmonize standards used for electronic clinical quality measures (eCQMs) and clinical decision support (CDS).

 CQL provides the ability to express logic that is human readable yet structured enough for processing a query electronically.
 CQL is the expression logic used in Health Quality Measure Format (HQMF) beginning with the eCQMs implemented in calendar year 2019.

 CQL replaces the logic expressions previously defined in the Quality Data Model (QDM).
 Beginning with v5.3, QDM includes only the conceptual model for defining the data elements (the data model).
 Measure authors with access to the Measure Authoring Tool (MAT) can use the tool to author measures using CQL­.
 Visit the MAT webpage for more information.

 CQL allows for a more modular, flexible, and robust expression of the logic.
 It allows logic to be shared between measures and with clinical decision support.

 **How are we using CQL?**

 **Use Case 1 : G6PD**
 1. Threshold management

-2. G6PD Test Device Calibration
+Plasmodium (P.) vivax is the most common species of malaria in countries close to eliminating the disease.
+The two commercially available drugs that can cure P. vivax are contraindicated for individuals with low levels of an enzyme called glucose-6-phosphate dehydrogenase (G6PD).
+G6PD deficiency is a genetic condition shared by 400 million people globally.
+Patients with G6PD deficiency are at risk of severe hemolysis upon exposure to tafenoquine or high primaquine doses required for cure of P. vivax malaria.
+PATH and our partners have advanced a point-of-care diagnostic device to measure G6PD activity.
+This test device, known as the STANDARD™ G6PD Test, is manufactured by SD Biosensor (South Korea) and is now commercially available in several malaria-endemic countries.
+This product could be enhanced through digital connectivity to improve its use and workflow including patient data management, accurate results interpretation, quality control, and patient referral and monitoring.

+We developed a digital solution to successfully transfer and interpret data from the STANDARD G6PD Test device into a digital solution.
+Successful data transfer and interpretation is defined as user-friendly, accurate, and comprehensive.
+The digital solution will improve the test’s use and workflow and support clinical case management of malaria.

+We implemented the following workflows for G6PD

+ 1. Manual based input approach : The first workflow entails using a FHIR questionnaire and extracting it to multiple FHIR resources (Patient, Practitioner, Location, Observation, ServiceRequest, Diagnostic report).

+ 2. CQL Workflow : The second workflow supports the full request, evaluation, and response workflow using FHIR standards.
+This workflow provides native FHIR support on the Android device where available.
+The FHIR workflow will utilize the ServiceRequest and DiagnosticReport resources, as well as Clinical Quality Language (CQL) evaluation.

+The following feature and modules were implemented

+1. Authentication & Authorization
+2. Patient Registration
+3. Patient Search
+4. Offline Support
+5. Multi-language support

 **Additional context**

+For patient Diagnosis we used the following table to map the threshold evaluation

 ![456](https://user-images.githubusercontent.com/69383347/149340339-10a723d2-707f-4ef8-b18e-ffc638c21ed7.png)

+Post evaluation you get a results page with diagnosis and  Medication regimen recommendation

 <img width="200" height="400" src ="https://user-images.githubusercontent.com/4829880/150296890-9ee0ef91-3158-4c90-8b4d-10a83e2f3f1d.jpg"/> <img width="200" height="400" src ="https://user-images.githubusercontent.com/4829880/150296898-cfa97ad8-eee4-4cb2-9552-46f67b9765b2.jpg"/> <img width="200" height="400" src ="https://user-images.githubusercontent.com/4829880/150296901-ebc17aa2-b8d4-4695-88a1-d6ec8e6d7ab9.jpg"/>

 **Sample G6PD Threshold Evaluation CQL**